goauthentik/authentik/website/blog/2023-11-15-how-wireguard-makes-zero-trust-acheivable/item.md

 In the decade after the “zero trust” concept was popularized, adoption proved so difficult that the term began to resemble a nearly meaningless buzzword.

 Until NIST defined the term better in their above-mentioned Zero Trust Architecture article in 2020, there was no clear definition.
-Without clarity, it was hard for any developer, security engineer, or business leader to invalidate whether any vendor offered a true zero-trust solution.
+Without clarity, it was hard for any developer, security engineer, or business leader to verify a vendor's claim that their solution was truly zero-trust.
 (And that’s not even considering whether one solution could claim to offer zero trust at all).

 Given the hype and the lack of clarity, many vendors, marketers, and “thought leaders” pushed zero-trust products that were, at best, partial solutions.
 This push created a lot of cynicism amongst developers and security engineers.